 The Bank of Mom and Dad: Benefits and Considerations of Intra-Family Loans

-Special precautions must be taken in setting up, documenting and following through on one of these loans in order to avoid the scrutiny of the Internal Revenue Service.
+However, special precautions must be taken in setting up, documenting and following through on one of these loans in order to avoid the scrutiny of the Internal Revenue Service (IRS).
 First and foremost, the interest charged must be at or above the Applicable Federal Rate, or AFR, published on the IRS website monthly (more specifics on rates below).
 Otherwise, it will be deemed a gift and both sides could face negative tax consequences.

 Top Benefits of Intra-Family Loans

-Assuming IRS rules are complied with, however, the advantages are many.
+Assuming IRS rules are complied with, the advantages are many.
 An intra-family loan:

 - Provides the borrower with very competitive interest rates that most banks would not come close to matching even for their best clients.